Texas College Softball Team Devastated by Truck-Bus Accident

 Crashes like these are not rare.
 In 2013, there were more than 4200 fatalities attributed to crashes that involved a large truck or bus, and that number has been relatively steady for the last four years.

 Accidents such as these are always devastating, and the families of these young women deserve answers to the numerous questions that arise from an accident like this.
 Thorough investigations will be conducted, and those who are at fault should be held responsible.
-If you or a loved one have been injured or killed in a terrible accident involving a large truck and/or a bus, please contact the Truck Accident Injury Lawyers at Hill Law Firm as soon as possible, so that we can conduct a thorough investigation and help you protect your rights.
+If you or a loved one have been injured or killed in a terrible accident involving a large truck and/or a bus, please contact the Truck Accident Injury Lawyer at Hill Law Firm as soon as possible, so that we can conduct a thorough investigation and help you protect your rights.